Contrasting Esports Entertainment Group (GMBL) and Its Competitors

 |2.45

 19.8% of Esports Entertainment Group shares are owned by institutional investors.
 Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
-16.2% of Esports Entertainment Group shares are owned by insiders.
-Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+16.2% of Esports Entertainment Group shares are owned by company insiders.
+Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-Esports Entertainment Group has a beta of 1.07, meaning that its share price is 7% more volatile than the S&P 500.
-Comparatively, Esports Entertainment Group’s rivals have a beta of -0.49, meaning that their average share price is 149% less volatile than the S&P 500.
+Esports Entertainment Group has a beta of 1.07, meaning that its stock price is 7% more volatile than the S&P 500.
+Comparatively, Esports Entertainment Group’s rivals have a beta of -0.49, meaning that their average stock price is 149% less volatile than the S&P 500.

-This table compares Esports Entertainment Group and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Esports Entertainment Group and its rivals revenue, earnings per share and valuation.

 |Gross Revenue